Finders Explained – Be Careful

 Definition of a Broker

 Section 15 of the Securities Exchange Act of 1934 requires that brokers and dealers register with the SEC.
-In Section 15, the phrase used to define the conduct which invokes a registration requirement is “to induce or attempt to induce the purchase or sale of any security.”
+In Section 15, the phrase used to define the conduct that invokes a registration requirement is “to induce or attempt to induce the purchase or sale of any security.”

 Finder Findings are Fact Based